Public health orders extended as Wyoming reports record daily number of COVID-19 cases

 The three orders, which have been in place since June 15 after a gradual loosening of earlier restrictions, allow for enclosed gatherings of up to 50 people and outdoor gatherings of up to 250, with some exemptions for faith-based groups.

-During a press conference Wednesday afternoon, Gordon said the state was approaching a critical time for its economy, noting how COVID-19 setbacks have forced other Republican governors in states like Texas and Arizona to temporarily close bars.
+During a news conference Tuesday afternoon, Gordon said the state was approaching a critical time for its economy, noting how COVID-19 setbacks have forced other Republican governors in states like Texas and Arizona to temporarily close bars.

 “We’re trying to make sure that we find that balance that doesn’t impinge on people and make sure that we’re open.
 But make no mistake: this economy can be closed if people are careless,” Gordon said.